Pranam2002/Pranam2002/README.md

 ### Hi there 👋

+##🚀 About Me
+🎓 I am Pranam Rohatgi, a Full Stack Web Developer and Machine Learning Enthusiast.
+I am also Pursuing my Bachelor in Computer Science & Engineering with specialization in Artificial Intelligence & Machine Learning and will graduate in mid-2025.

 <!--
 **Pranam2002/Pranam2002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.